oxc-project/oxc-project.github.io/src/docs/guide/usage/linter-rules.md

 # Rules

-Total: 333
+The progress of all rule implementations is tracked [here](https://github.com/oxc-project/oxc/issues/481).

+- Total number of rules: 333
-Turned on by default: 93
+- Rules turned on by default: 93

 ## Correctness (159):